 Skip to main content

 A task run is what happens when you execute a task.
-Provide a connection and the task input, and Deck assigns an agent, runs the work, and returns structured output.
+Provide the task input, and Deck assigns an agent, runs the work, and returns structured output.

 How task runs fit in

-A task run ties a task to a connection.
-The task defines what to do, the connection provides the authenticated session, and the task run is the execution.
+A task run ties a task to a session.
+The task defines what to do, the session is the compute environment, and the task run is the execution.
+You can optionally pass a credential to authenticate the session.
 Runs emit events throughout their lifecycle so your application can react in real time.

 Running a task